millillitre/coffee_management/README.md

 We don't make the whole system so we don't manage the coffee machine itself, there's no real point in adding a microservice for that.

-1. Recording of cup quantities.
+1. Recording of cup quantities. --> ML
-2. Presence analysis.
+2. Presence analysis. --> ML
-3. LEDs management.
+3. LEDs management. --> ...
-4. Machine network status (Orchestrator): analysis of cup presence and level and sending to LEDs
+4. Machine network status (Orchestrator): analysis of cup presence and level and sending to LEDs --> Amalia
     - BDD: name, building, condition, date last visit
 5. (*Other notifications (software): deposit of a ticket to the admin, campus applications, screens at the entrance of the departments*)

 ## Database architecture

-- A table `machine`: storage of the static infos of the coffee machines
+- A table `machine`: storage of the static infos of the coffee machines:
+  - machine_id
+  - building
+  - condition :'operational', 'degraded', 'out_of_order'
+  - last_visit
+- A table `cup_sensor`: data storage for the cup sensor:
+  - sensor_id
+  - machine_id (foreign key)
+  - value
+  - timestamp
-- A table `sensors`: data storage for the sensors (Do wee need to make tables or not?)
+- A table `presence_sensor`: data storage for the presence sensor:
+  - sensor_id
+  - machine_id (foreign key)
+  - value
+  - timestamp
-- A table `actions_history`: storage of the actionned that have been made before
+- A table `actions_history`: storage of the actions that have been made before:
+  - actuator_id
+  - status :'green', 'blue', 'red', 'orange', 'off',
-- A table `actuators`?
+  - timestamp
-- (A table `notifications`: storage of the notifications that have been sent (admin, screens))
+- *(A table `notifications`: storage of the notifications that have been sent (admin, screens))*

 ## Reporting